aoioioi/tropical-swirl/README.md

 # Tropical Swirl

-A dark theme inspired by Atom.
-Deep blacks and greys paired with a softened color palette.
+Dark theme with a softened color palette.

 ## License